jzuhone/pyxsim/doc/source/light_cone.rst

   parameter to 1 and see what happens.
 Default: 0.0.

 output_prefix (string): The prefix of all images and data files.
 Default: ‘LightCone’.
-After the :class:`~pyxsim.light_cone.XrayLightCone` has been created, we have to implement a source model to determine how the photons will be generated from the source properties (as usual).
+After the :class:`~pyxsim.source_generators.light_cone.XrayLightCone` has been created, we have to implement a source model to determine how the photons will be generated from the source properties (as usual).
 In this case, we'll simply use the :class:`~pyxsim.source_models.ThermalSourceModel`: